Shediac

 Shediac (official name in both French and English; Shédiac is colloquial French) is a town in Westmorland County, New Brunswick known as the "Lobster Capital of the World".
 It hosts an annual festival every July which promotes its ties to lobster fishing.
 At the western entrance to the town is a 90-ton sculpture called The World's Largest Lobster.
 It is believed that chiac, a well-known Acadian French patois, was named after Shediac.

 Since its founding it has expanded several times, most recently in 2023, when it annexed all or part of four local service districts.
 Revised census figures have not been released.
+In modern times, the town has been described as an extended suburb of Moncton.

 Etymology

 Shediac was originally called La Batture.
 Its name was later changed to Shediac in reference to its position at the basin of the Shediac River.
 The name "Shediac" itself is derived from the Mi'kmaq word Esedeiik, which means "which comes from far away", possibly in reference to the Shediac Bay or the current of the Petitcodiac river.